-It helps me to keep the focus and a balanced life and to ultimately enjoy the journey.
+It helps me to keep the focus and have a balanced life and to ultimately enjoy the journey.

-Besides, I think that even if I had all the money of the world, I would still write and pursue my goals, regardless.
+Besides, I think that even if I had all the money in the world, I would still write and pursue my goals, regardless.
 Just because I love what I do and there is no better gratification.

 # 3 I cannot do hostels